 Peter VK3YE tests a LASERBEAM-DUAL module

-Our new range of ready-made LASERBEAM-DUAL digital audio filter modules are the perfect addition to your project or even to your existing radio.
+Our range of ready-made LASERBEAM-DUAL digital audio filter modules are the perfect addition to your project or even to your existing radio.
 Unlike analogue filters, digital filters provide near-perfect characteristics.
 Because of the way that they are implemented, they are better than analogue filters in almost every way!

 LASERBEAM-DUAL Modules have been designed for ease of use.
-Each module has two filters onboard.
+Each module has two bandpass filters onboard.
 There are three combinations to choose from:

 The General Purpose module is great for users who like to move between SSB and CW.
 It would made a great addition to radios such as the KX1, BITX40 or HB1B which offer CW and SSB reception.
-A digital filter will make a real improvement to the skirt selectivity of the analogue filters in these simple radios.
+A digital bandpass filter will make a real improvement to the skirt selectivity of the analogue filters in these simple radios.

 The CW module is sure to prove popular with CW specialists.
 The 1,000 Hz bandwidth filter is great for tuning around while the 300 Hz filter allows the user to "home in" on a signal of interest.

-The SSB module offers two useful filters.
+The SSB module offers two useful bandpass filters.
 The wider filter is great for improving the performance of your radio's existing filters while the narrower filter will be of great use for DXing or contesting under difficult conditions.

 Actual filter response measured using Quantasylum QA400